openshift/assisted-service/docs/enhancements/metallb-operator.md

 ### Goals

-- To add a MetalLB operator to Assiste Installer
+- To add a MetalLB operator to Assisted Installer
 - To add the required configurations for this operator to be able to not just install the cluser but also have it properly configured and ready for relocation.